Alerts you'll act on.

 Here's what an alert looks like.

-The column crm.customers.phone was dropped between the 10:00 and 11:00 UTC snapshots, observed as a schema-snapshot diff at 11:00:30 UTC.
+The column analytics.crm.customers.phone was dropped between the 06:00 UTC scheduled scan on 2026-04-28 and the 06:00 UTC scheduled scan on 2026-04-29 — observed as a schema-snapshot diff.
 No DDL audit event has been captured upstream.

-crm.customers is annotated business_critical and customer_facing with a 1-hour SLA.
+analytics.crm.customers is annotated business_critical and customer_facing with a 1-hour SLA.
 Three registered consumers depend on this table: revenue_dashboards, customer_facing_app, and email_marketing_campaigns.
 The customer_facing_app performs real-time reads and is presumed broken immediately; email_marketing_campaigns runs as a batch pipeline and will fail on its next execution.

-FROM snowflake.account_usage.query_history
+FROM system.query.history

-WHERE query_text ILIKE '%DROP COLUMN%phone%'
+WHERE statement_text ILIKE '%DROP COLUMN%phone%'

-AND query_text ILIKE '%crm.customers%'
+AND statement_text ILIKE '%crm.customers%'

-ORDER BY query_start DESC LIMIT 10;
+ORDER BY start_time DESC LIMIT 10;

-git log --since='2026-04-28 00:00' --all --grep='phone' \
+git log --since='2026-04-27 00:00' --all --grep='phone' \

 -- models/ migrations/